 You get it: corporate video helps you connect with employees, clients, and customers alike.
 But for whatever reason, the videos your team produces are, well… average at best.
-But you can’t quite put a finger on what’s wrong.
-Sure, some things are out of your control, but let’s take a look at what you can do to get ahead of your next video project and ensure its rock solid.
+But you can’t quite put a finger on the reason why.
+Sure, some things are out of your control, but let’s take a look at what you can do to get ahead of your next video project and ensure it’s rock solid.

-Often times, it comes down to preparation.
+Oftentimes, it comes down to preparation.
 A little hard work up front pays huge dividends on the back end, ultimately leading to a better and more effective video.
-Here are 5 tips on things to consider when preparing to produce your next corporate video.

-After you know your target audience, it’s time to think about your message.
-What actually needs to be said during your video?
+After you know your target audience, it’s time to think about what actually needs to be said in your video.
 Is there a clear topic that needs to be addressed?
 Are you making a company announcement?
-Is the message something that resonates with your target audience?
+Is it something you want to teach your audience?

-When you understand the message that your video is supposed to have, it’s much easier to put it down on paper during the script-writing and reviewing process.
-When you’re on set, you want to shoot with a purpose, because it’s way more difficult and time-consuming to figure it out in Post-Production (editing!).
+When you understand the message, it’s much easier to put it down on paper during the script-writing and reviewing process.
+When you’re on set, you want to shoot with a purpose, because it’s much more difficult and time-consuming to figure it out in Post-Production (editing!).
 Preparing the message ahead of time gives you an outline of what your video, production and post-production process will look like and entail.

-The tone of your video depends mostly on your target audience and your message.
+The tone of your video depends mostly on your target audience and your message – they should all interconnect.

-For example, if you’re producing a Culture video about your company’s hip and trendy downtown office, it’s pretty clear the tone should be energetic and upbeat.
+For example, if you’re producing a culture video about your company’s hip and trendy downtown office, it’s pretty clear the tone should be energetic and upbeat.
 The cuts would match the uptempo beat tempo of the music, and there might be some playful animated graphics that highlight some of the key features – your fabulous employees, authentic company initiatives, and maybe even your office snack stash.

 By the same token, a video describing the devastating impact a tornado had on a community would start our much more somber, with the music building in aspiration.

-Think about what tone is proper for conveying your message to your audience in a tasteful, effective manner.
+Think about what tone is proper for conveying your message to your audience in a tasteful, purposeful manner.

-Think about the environment they’ll watch them in as well.
+Think about the environment they’ll watch them in, as well.
 Will they be at a desktop?
 Is that desktop at work or home?
 Will they need headphones?
 Will they watch it in an event space?
 Will they be able to hear?
-What if the internet connection doesn’t work?

 Take the time to think about the platform upon which your corporate video will be distributed, and how that should inform your production choices.

-You’ve hired a stellar video production team (hopefully 522) … but your video is still only to be as good as the work you’re willing to put into it.
+You’ve hired a stellar video production team… but your video is still only to be as good as the work you’re willing to put into it too.

-And if you’re not going to be the primary point of contact for them throughout the production lifecycle, designate someone who will be.
+If you’re not going to be the primary point of contact for them throughout the project lifecycle, designate someone who will be.
 Find someone who can answer their questions, and collect the information that they need – like employee backgrounds or branding guidelines.